 Wisconsin General Warranty Deed Form

 Wisconsin general warranty deed is used to transfer ownership of real property with a warranty that the title is unaffected by encumbrances except for those disclosed in the deed.
-Under a general warranty deed, the grantor guarantees that they possess full rights to convey the property and that other parties do not hold an interest in the same.
+Under a general warranty deed, the grantor guarantees that they have the right to transfer the property and that no other parties claim any interest in it.

 Wisconsin General Warranty Deed Form

 Wisconsin general warranty deed is used to transfer ownership of real property with a warranty that the title is unaffected by encumbrances except for those disclosed in the deed.
-Under a general warranty deed, the grantor guarantees that they possess full rights to convey the property and that other parties do not hold an interest in the same.
+Under a general warranty deed, the grantor guarantees that they have the right to transfer the property and that no other parties claim any interest in it.

 Wisconsin general warranty deed is used to transfer ownership of real property with a warranty that the title is unaffected by encumbrances except for those disclosed in the deed.
-Under a general warranty deed, the grantor guarantees that they possess full rights to convey the property and that other parties do not hold an interest in the same.
+Under a general warranty deed, the grantor guarantees that they have the right to transfer the property and that no other parties claim any interest in it.

 1. Home »